wp-plugins/loading-page/readme.txt

 * Prevents the insertion multiple instances of the Loading Screen in a same page.

+= 1.0.4 =

+* Improves the module for parsing the config.ini files of the loading screens.

 == Upgrade Notice ==

-= 1.0.3 =
+= 1.0.4 =

-* Prevents the insertion multiple instances of the Loading Screen in a same page.
+* Improves the module for parsing the config.ini files of the loading screens.

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support